svetlyi/gdriveapp/README.md

 Then we grant all the permissions it requires (as it is a Google Drive client, it can perform various operations with your files such as download, upload and read).
 After that we will have a code, that we should paste into console and press "Enter".

+# Notes

+* It is not a daemon at this moment, so you need to run it from time to time to synchronize your files.
+Or you can put in cron for example.
+* It takes some time for the changes to propagate in Google Drive itself, so when you change something in web interface, it might take a few minutes to propagate and then the application would download the changes.
+* Logs are stored in a temporary location in your OS (`/tmp/svetlyi_gdriveapp.log` for Linux).
+In case something wrong happens, the answer might be there.